oasis-open/openc2-oif-device/device/transport/mqtt/ReadMe.md

 The MQTT transport is subscribed to a [topic](https://www.hivemq.com/blog/mqtt-essentials-part-5-mqtt-topics-best-practices) that is related to the actuator that the OpenC2 message should be routed to.
 The current convention is topic=actuatorProfileName (eg. openc2_isr_actuator_profile).

 The environment variable `MQTT_TOPICS` is a string of comma-separated topics (lists are unsupported) that can be appended to when new actuators are added.
-The `MQTT_TOPICS` variable is preset to contain the topics relating to the included default actuator(s).
+- The `MQTT_TOPICS` variable is preset to contain the topics relating to the included default actuator(s).
+- Preferred when developing transports as actuator profiles are preset instead of dynamic.

+The environment variable `TRANSPORT_TOPICS` is a string of comma-separated topics (lists are unsupported) that can be appended to when new transports are added.
+- The `TRANSPORT_TOPICS` variable is optional and should contain the transports the device supports.
+- Preferred when developing actuators as the actuator profiles are dynamically loaded.

 ## Broker Location